Hyundai Kona

 The Hyundai Kona (현대 코나) is a subcompact crossover SUV produced by the South Korean manufacturer Hyundai.
 The first-generation Kona debuted in June 2017 and the production version was revealed later that year.
-It is positioned between the Venue or Bayon and the Tucson in Hyundai crossover SUV line-up.
-The battery electric version called the Kona Electric (or Kona EV) was first launched in South Korea during the first half of 2018 and rolled out gradually worldwide afterwards.
+The current, second-generation model was revealed in December 2022 and launched in 2023.
+It was developed first as a battery-electric model before being adapted for petrol and hybrid variants, which are offered depending on the market.
+Depending on the market, the Kona is positioned above either the Venue or the Bayon and below the Tucson in Hyundai's crossover SUV line-up.
+The battery-electric version, called the Kona Electric or Kona EV, was first launched in South Korea during the first half of 2018 and was rolled out gradually worldwide afterwards.

 Naming

 The Kona is named after the western district of the island of Hawaiʻi.
 The company stated the name "reflects the lifestyle of modern customers", in line with its "progressive design" that it adopts.
 The Kona naming also continues Hyundai's tradition of naming crossover SUV models after famous travel destinations, including the Creta, Santa Fe, Tucson and Veracruz.

-The vehicle is marketed in Portugal as the Hyundai Kauai, as Kona is too similar to cona, a slang word for the female genitalia in European Portuguese.
+The vehicle is marketed in Portugal as the Hyundai Kauai, as Kona is too similar to cona, a slang word for the female genitalia in European Portuguese (in Brazil, the name Kona was kept).
 Like Kona, Kauai is a place in Hawaii.

 In China, the vehicle was sold as the Hyundai Encino.

-The car is sold both in Iceland and Norway under its original name.
-In Icelandic the word kona means woman, while in Norwegian kona is the singular definite form of kone, meaning wife.